-Next, we examined as a function of the stimulus (target vs. nontarget), and cue (novel vs. familiar).
-To provide a neural index of the learning occurring following feedback, we contrasted the BOLD signals elicited by correct and error feedback on these trials.
-Although there was a strong effect of feedback (p < 0.0001), the divergence between correct and error signals occurred in roughly equal measure for targets in novel and familiar cues conditions (time x cues interaction, p = 0.38) and for nontargets in novel and familiar cues conditions (p = 0.33).
-However, a reliable stimulus x time interaction showed that overall, there was more robust neural correlates of learning in the VMPFC from targets (i.e. feedback) than from nontargets (feedback), irrespective of the cues (stimulus x time interaction, F(5,85) = 5.2, p < 0.02).
-When we explored other brain regions that responded robustly to correct > error trials, such as the putamen (Fig. 3, right panel and Fig. S2), we observed no differences between the signals elicited by target/nontarget stimuli or familiar/novel cues (all p-values > 0.4).
+Conventional fMRI analyses.
+Next, we examined how VMPFC activity varied as a function of the stimulus (target vs. nontarget), and cue (novel vs. familiar).
+To provide a neural index of the learning occurring following feedback, we contrasted the BOLD signals elicited by correct and error feedback on these trials, using a finite impulse response (FIR) filter to estimate estimate the haemodynamic response over time (Fig. 3b).
+Although there was a strong effect of feedback in the VMPFC (p < 0.0001), the divergence between correct and error signals occurred in roughly equal measure for targets in novel and familiar cues conditions (time x cues interaction, p = 0.38) and for nontargets in novel and familiar cues conditions (p = 0.33).
+However, a reliable stimulus x time interaction showed that overall, there was more robust neural correlates of learning in the VMPFC from targets (i.e. verificatory feedback) than from nontargets (falsificatory feedback), irrespective of the cues (stimulus x time interaction, F(5,85) = 5.2, p < 0.02; Fig. 3b left panels).
+When we explored other brain regions that responded robustly to correct > error trials, such as the putamen (Fig. 3b, right panel and Fig. S2), we observed no differences between the signals elicited by target/nontarget stimuli or familiar/novel cues (all p-values > 0.4).